-This seaport city may be overlooked for its larger east coast compatriots (namely NYC and D.C), but it’s definitely got the leg up when it comes to cost.
-Make your home base for the weekend Hotel Indigo Baltimore Downtown, an eclectic stay on the cobblestoned streets of the Mount Vernon neighborhood.
-(PS: Look out for Xander, the hotel’s resident pup as you check in.)
-Free booze is something we’re always on the hunt for, and taking a Saturday tour at Union Craft Brewing, in the historic Woodberry neighborhood, means gratis samples and a lesson on the science of brewing from co-founder and head brewer Kevin Blodger.
-Follow an evening of suds with some time at one of America’s last remaining drive-ins, The Bengies.
-There you'll close out the night with nostalgia-inducing movie concessions, pre-show dancing food cartoons, and a good old-fashioned double feature.
+This seaport city may be overlooked for its larger east coast compatriots (namely NYC and D.C.), but it’s definitely got the leg up when it comes to cost.
+First, make your home base Hotel Indigo Baltimore Downtown, an eclectic stay on the cobblestoned streets of the Mount Vernon neighborhood.
+Free booze is something we’re always on the hunt for, and taking a Saturday tour at Union Craft Brewing in the historic Woodberry neighborhood means gratis samples and a lesson on the science of brewing from co-founder and head brewer Kevin Blodger.
+Follow an evening of suds with some time at one of America’s last remaining drive-ins, The Bengies, where you can close out the night with nostalgia-inducing movie concessions, pre-show dancing food cartoons, and a good old-fashioned double feature.
 On Sunday, if refinery is what you’re after, don't worry—Baltimore comes to bat for that too.
-The admission-free Baltimore Museum of Art houses the largest collection of works by Henri Matisse (more than 1,000 pieces), as well as 18th- and 19th-century European and American paintings, and a landscaped garden full of 20th-century sculptures.
+The admission-free Baltimore Museum of Art houses the largest collection of works by Henri Matisse (more than 1,000 pieces) as well as 18th- and 19th-century European and American paintings and a landscaped garden full of 20th-century sculptures.

 Kansas City, Missouri

 KC may not be on your U.S. bucket list (or hey, maybe it already is), but the Midwestern hub brings a lot to the table—and for less.
-While we’re eagerly awaiting next year’s opening of the 21c Museum Hotel Kansas City (which will occupy the historic Hotel Savoy), we have a few other favorites.
-Fashioning a modern meets Mediterranean aesthetic, The Fontaine’s elegant guestrooms and suites feature dark woods and dramatic tapestry headboards.
+Fashioning a modern meets Mediterranean aesthetic, The Fontaine’s elegant guest rooms and suites feature dark woods and dramatic tapestry headboards.
 Of course, KC is a legendary BBQ destination, so skip unpacking and get to stuffing your face.
-McGonigle’s Market is a wallet-friendly option (get on those daily specials) that can hold it’s own against the greats (Joe’s, Gates, Jack Stack, etc.).
+McGonigle’s Market is a wallet-friendly option (get on those daily specials) that can hold its own against the greats (Joe’s, Gates, Jack Stack, etc.).
 While their menu is admittedly limited, everything is a home run; on Wednesdays you’ll find pulled pork sandwiches for just $5, while Fridays spell out $4 rotisserie-smoked half chickens.
 Stomachs full, head off for the admission-free Nelson-Atkins Museum of Art.
 Come for photos with the 19-foot-tall shuttlecocks on the museum lawn, but stay for the neoclassical architecture and extensive collection of Asian art.

-For an affordable stay that doesn’t skimp on style, checkout the Kimpton Hotel Palomar Philadelphia.
-Located just off of Rittenhouse Square, the eco-conscious, art-oriented boutique plays with an avant-garde presidential design scheme (think: rainbow-hued busts of Ben Franklin) and for will cost just $250 a night if you book a month or so in advance.
+For an affordable stay that doesn’t skimp on style, check out the Kimpton Hotel Palomar Philadelphia.
+Located just off of Rittenhouse Square, the eco-conscious, art-oriented boutique plays with an avant-garde presidential design scheme (think rainbow-hued busts of Ben Franklin) and costs just $250 a night if you book a month or so in advance.
 If you aren’t careful, meals can run up a tab higher than any hotel bill, but you don’t have to sacrifice quality in favor of cost.
-The Zagat-approved cheeseburger at Fountain Porter, in East Passyunk, is outstanding, and the unpretentious pub also offers discounted drafts during daily happy hours.
+The Zagat-approved cheeseburger at Fountain Porter in East Passyunk is outstanding, and the unpretentious pub also offers discounted drafts during daily happy hours.
 Interested in off-the-wall art?
-Head to the Philadelphia’s Magic Gardens on South Street.
-Once a derelict, vacant block, the area was transformed by artist Isaiah Zagar into a museum, gallery space, and outdoor art exhibit constructed entirely from found objects, hand-made mosaics, and mirrors (find his other neighborhood murals with this map).
+Head to the Philadelphia’s Magic Gardens on South Street, a once derelict, vacant block that's been transformed by artist Isaiah Zagar into a museum, gallery space, and outdoor art exhibit constructed entirely from found objects, hand-made mosaics, and mirrors (find his other neighborhood murals with this map).

 Providence, Rhode Island

-Coastal Portland may have made the shift from fishing and manufacturing village to urban metropolis (as far as Maine’s cities go), but the waterfront is still the beating heart of the city.
+Coastal Portland may have made the shift from fishing and manufacturing village to urban metropolis (as far as Maine cities go), but the waterfront is still the beating heart of the city.
 Walk around the Old Port neighborhood—particularly Congress Street—and in a just a few blocks’ radius you’ll find boutique shops, fine dining, and charming 19th-century architecture.
 Until 2010, the brick building that houses The Press Hotel was actually the headquarters of the Portland Press Herald.
 In honor of its past, the hotel’s rooms are modeled after 1920s writer’s offices with vintage desks and oversized windows that look out over the cobblestoned streets of Old Port and the Arts District.
-As far as food goes, a trip to Maine doesn’t have to mean lobster for every meal; drop by Silly’s, a quirky Portland institution that serves up vegan- and vegetarian-friendly grub (expect leftovers, their portions are enormous).
-And while in town, don’t miss out on free tours and tastings (four 3 oz pours per guest) at Allagash Brewery, a homegrown, Belgian-inspired producer that’s been operating in Portland since 1995.
+As far as food goes, a trip to Maine doesn’t have to mean lobster for every meal; drop by Silly’s, a quirky Portland institution that serves up vegan- and vegetarian-friendly grub (expect leftovers—their portions are enormous).
+While in town, don’t miss out on free tours and tastings (four 3 oz. pours per guest) at Allagash Brewery, a homegrown Belgian-inspired producer that’s been operating in Portland since 1995.